FN SCAR: Enhanced Grenade Launcher Module

-Introduced in 2004 as an addition, the Enhanced Grenade Launching Module (EGLM), officially referred to as the FN40GL, or Mk 13 Mod 0, is a 40 mm grenade launcher based on the 'GL1' designed for the F2000.
+Introduced in 2004 as an addition, the Enhanced Grenade Launching Module (EGLM), officially referred to as the FN40GL, or Mk 13 Mod 0, is a 40 mm grenade launcher based on the GL1 designed for the F2000.
 The FN40GL is marketed in both an L (Light) and H (Heavy) model, for fitting the appropriate SCAR variant.
 The EGLM system features a double-action trigger and a swing-out chamber.
 These offer two advantages over the M203 system, the first being that the launcher does not need to be re-cocked if the grenade does not fire, and the latter being that longer grenades can be used.
 Like the M203, the FN40GL uses the same High-Low Propulsion System.

-The FN40GL is deemed a third-generation grenade launcher, meaning it is multifunctional: it can be used mounted to the rifle or as a standalone system; it is manufactured using a number of materials like aluminum, composites, and polymers; the breech opens to the side for use of longer 40 mm rounds including less-than-lethal; and it is mounted on the bottom accessory rail instead of requiring specialized mounting hardware.
+The FN40GL is deemed a third-generation grenade launcher, meaning it is multifunctional: it can be used mounted to the rifle or as a stand-alone system; it is manufactured using a number of materials like aluminum, composites, and polymers; the breech opens to the side for use of longer 40 mm rounds including less-than-lethal; and it is mounted on the bottom accessory rail instead of requiring specialized mounting hardware.
 The FN40GL is attached to SCAR rifles on the bottom rail with a trigger adapter and dual locking clamp levers on the launcher, limiting the ability to integrate with other rifles.
 Barrel length is 9.6 in, and is unique in that it is the only system where the barrel can swivel to the left or right for loading, while other breech-loading launchers pivot specifically to one side.
 This enhances its ambidexterity, making it easy for a left-handed operator to load under fire.
 The standalone stock assembly has the FN40GL mounted to the bottom rail as with the rifle, but still has 3 o'clock, 6 o'clock, and 9 o'clock rail positions for other accessories.
 This is mainly during non-lethal uses for other mounted additions like LED lights and laser dazzlers.
 The trigger is placed lower than normal for operation with the user's middle finger while keeping their trigger finger free to use the rifle.
 The double-action trigger is long and heavy to prevent easily and unintentionally firing a round under stress.
 It can fire the Pike 40 mm guided munition.